 Nuestra Señora de Salvacion Church

 Our first stop is the town of Joroan in Albay.
 The hometown of my paternal grandmother and the place where she and my grandfather met each other during a fiesta.
-Just a look of how romance was done years ago: My grandfather lives in San Jose, a town far from here and divided by the sea.
+Just a look at how romance happens years ago: My grandfather lives in San Jose, a town far from here and divided by the sea.
 He traveled by boat and when he met my grandmother, he decided to marry my grandmother.
 I don’t know if this is the whole story, but this concludes that there is Love at First Sight. 😉

 Going back, the church is famous for the image of Nuestra Señora de Salvacion which is said to have brought miracles to the faithful.
 The church is centuries old and it is always visited by pilgrims.